 Pros: What I Like About The ASUS AX86U Gaming Router

 1. Tight Security Measures and Great Parental Controls

 The ASUS AX86U Gaming Router also has a built-in AiProtection Pro powered by Trend Micro, ensuring your network and data are protected.
 And no, you don’t have to pay extra for this lifetime subscription.
 With this security feature, rest knowing your data will not get compromised for all your smart devices that don't have any security protection.

-On the firmware, the AiProtection allows you to scan your router to check for risks while offering solutions to protect your data further.
+On the firmware, the AiProtection allows you to scan your router to check for risks while offering further solutions to protect your data.
 It also blocks various malicious sites automatically for you.
 I find this useful to prevent potential scams, phishing, or hacking.